Chaparral High School (Colorado)

-Chaparral High School is a public high school located in Parker, Colorado.
+Chaparral High School, informally known as Chap (/ʃæp/ shap),is a public high school located in Parker, Colorado.
 It is a part of the Douglas County School District RE-1.

 The school is notable in Colorado for how it came to have an automated external defibrillator (AED) unit.
 Chaparral student Cody Schmidt died in 2003 after his heart stopped while in gym class, spurring his parents to raise funds to acquire AED units for all Douglas County schools.

 Extracurricular activities

-Chaparral has club sports which have earned state recognition, such as boys' and girls' rugby, ice hockey, inline hockey, and volleyball.
+Chaparral has club sports which have earned state recognition, such as ice hockey, basketball, and volleyball.

 Chaparral High School's theatre department was named the number one high school theatre program in the southwest US by Stage Directions magazine in November 2011.
 Their production of Victor Hugo’s Les Misérables was awarded a total of five Bobby G awards by the Denver Center of the Performing Arts in 2013, including Best Overall Production, Best Direction, Best Musical Direction, and Best Performance by an Actor in a Leading Role.